 Tronson et al (2010) Metabotropic glutamate receptor 5/Homer interactions underlie stress effects on fear.
 Autophagy 68 1007 PMID: 21075228

 Do you know of a great paper that uses Bay 36-7620 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!